trixi-framework/HOHQMesh/Documentation/docs/the-control-input.md

 		time step            = 0.1 (Optional)
 	\end{SPRING_SMOOTHER}

 Just leave out any of the optional parameters if you want the default values to be used.
 The default values should be sufficient, but the additional flexibility might be useful on occasion.
+(The architecture is designed for developers to add different (better!) smoothers, and hence the name "SPRING_SMOOTHER".)

 ## Refinement Regions<a name="RefinementRegions"></a>
 ![Refinements](https://user-images.githubusercontent.com/3637659/121807868-46ae1680-cc56-11eb-8941-c9ad8d259da2.png)